Connect a module

 Two supported auth paths

-Primary: your own Shopify Dev Dashboard app with Client ID + Secret.
+Recommended: your own Shopify Dev Dashboard app with Client ID + Secret.
 Secondary: ShopMCP's public-app install flow for Shopify App Store onboarding.
 That path now uses Shopify's expiring offline tokens with refresh-token rotation so it stays compliant with Shopify's 2027-01-01 public-app deadline.

 1. Create the Dev Dashboard app